leogsilva/cloudformation-pipeline/README.md

 # Pipeline to Delivery Cloudformation Templates
-The idea here is design a conceptual pipeline according to DevOps best practices.
-It's a Conceptual pipeline for delivery of stacks written in cloudformation.

 This project consists in an environment that creates a pipeline using native AWS tools.
 This Pipeline is used to deliver Cloudformation templates, ensuring reliability to deploy.